MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 - User create, read, write, delete, append, append to, assign, and share permissions on the PM inferred task, PM recording, and workflow binary tables (Custom tables tab).

 > [!IMPORTANT]
-> The Process Mining Application User is an **internal security role** that process advisor uses.
+> The Process Advisor Application is an **internal security role** that process advisor uses.
 Do no assign this security role to users.
+We do not recommend to modify the Process Advisor Uer or Process Advisor Application security roles set of privileges.

 ## Privacy